braver/ColorConverter/README.md

 Select or put your cursor on a color, then select the format to convert to.

 It's also possible to convert all colors in a document.
-If you run "convert all" with an active selection, only the colors in that selection are converted.
+If you run "convert all" with an active selection, only the colors in that selection are converted (this requires a ST build of 4181 or newer).

 ## How to customize